 India is the largest democratic country in the world with the longest written constitution in the world.
 India is going to celebrate its 75th Independence Day.
 India becomes a free and independent nation on 15 August 1947.
 Earlier in India Aryans, the Persians, Iranians, Parses, and Mughals visited and were invaded by Mongolians.
 After that Britishers came there to rule over the country.
 They ruled there for nearly 200 years.
 This forced the Indians to struggle for freedom.
 The struggle for freedom took 90 years for the country to regain its independence.
 Hundreds of freedom fighters lost their life and family for sake of independence.
 After the long struggle of freedom fighters finally, India got freedom in 1947.
 There are the 10 greatest freedom fighters who are the main heroes of our independent nation.

 1. Mahatma Gandhi

 Mahatma Gandhi (Mohandas Karamchand Gandhi) was the leader of the Indian independence movement against British rule.
 He was the main Hero of India’s Independence.
 Employing nonviolent civil disobedience, Gandhi led India to independence and inspired movements for civil rights and freedom across the world.
 He is also known as the father of the nation.
 He was born on 2 October 1869 in Porbandar.
-He gets name Mahatma due to his unforgettable work for country and mankind.
-His two weapons Swaraj and Satyagraha went viral and are been still thought in many universities.
+He gets the name Mahatma due to his unforgettable work for the country and mankind.
+His two weapons Swaraj and Satyagraha went viral and are been still thought of in many universities.
 There are more than 30 books written on this great personality.